SNEWS2/snewpy/paper.md

 the corresponding signals in detectors which make any comparison between theory and observation, as well as between different detectors, very difficult.
-The SNEWPY code connects supernova simulations with the SNOwGLoBES software, allowing users to calculate expected event rates in various neutrino detectors.
+The SNEWPY code connects supernova simulations with the SNOwGLoBES software [@SNOwGLoBES], allowing users to calculate expected event rates in various neutrino detectors.

 # Statement of need